RepreZen/API-Codeflow-Node.js/README.md

 Once you're up and running, you should install **Nodeclipse** from _Eclipse Marketplace_, which you can find on the Help menu.
 Follow the instructions, and after a restart you'll have added robust support for Node.js projects to the product.

-**N.B.** There is an unimportant conflict involving a particular feauter required by Nodeclipse and already present (in a different version) in
+**N.B.** There is an unimportant conflict involving a particular feature required by Nodeclipse and already present (in a different version) in
 API Studio.
 During installation you'll be informed of this asd presented with a recommendation as to how to proceed.
 You should accept the recommendation.